databricks/setup-cli/README.md

 - uses: databricks/setup-cli@main
 ```

-To pin the version of the Databricks CLI, use the action from a release tag:
+In case you need to use a specific version of the Databricks CLI, use the action from a release tag:

 ```yml
 - uses: databricks/setup-cli@v0.221.1